Reactions of the Eastern Orthodox churches to the 2018 Moscow–Constantinople schism: 2024

 In January 2024, the Ecumenical Patriarchate founded the Exarchate of the Ecumenical Patriarchate in Lithuania challenging the Russian Orthodox Diocese of Lithuania.

 In April 2024, Metropolitan Kyrillos of the Ecumenical Patriarchate challenged the validity of the tomos of autocephaly granted by the Serbian church to the Macedonian Orthodox Church calling it "fake" and a "shame" which would not be "recognized by anybody except the Russians" and stated that first the 15th church (Ukraine) has to be recognized before the 16th (Macedonia).

 In the prelude of the Law of Ukraine "On the Protection of the Constitutional Order in the Field of Activities of Religious Organizations" in August 2024, Patriarch Bartholomew declared his support for the plans of the Ukrainian president Volodymyr Zelenskyy for "spiritual independence" accusing Russia of "trying to destroy religious freedom".

 Orthodox Church of Ukraine

 2021

 In October, The Mukachevo-Carpathian Eparchy of the OCU claimed that the BOR de facto recognised the OCU after a Metropolitan held a joint church service.

-In November, Nestor (Pisik) claimed that Romanian Metropolitan Nifon (Mihăiță) indicated that the BOR would recognise the UOC if it far surpassed the UOC-MP.
+In November, Nestor (Pisik) claimed that Romanian Metropolitan Nifon (Mihăiță) indicated that the BOR would recognise the OCU if it far surpassed the UOC-MP.

 After Metropolitan Cyprian of Stara Zagora of the BOC commemorated Epiphanius during a co-served liturgy on December 26th, Archbishop Yevstratiy (Zoria) claimed that this is a "shift in the Bulgarian Church’s views on the ‘Ukrainian issue".